|

 Information Station was always first on my list.

-UPDATE: In 2014, the City authorized a complete rebuild of
+UPDATE: The City later authorized a complete rebuild of

 their Information Station system, upgrading to RF-based